mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the original atmospheric taint.
 Breathing without a filter mask is possible, if unpleasant, and short–term exposure is not a serious problem.
-However, respiratory diseases and a range of cancers can result from even a few hours’ exposure.
+However, respiratory diseases and a range of cancers can result from even a few hours' exposure.

 Clouds of brown smog are a common sight, and a layer of grime quickly develops on all external surfaces.
 For this reason the exterior